Saturday, May 6, 2017

 Over 90 percent of all your thoughts are formed and govern by your core beliefs.
 These beliefs, unknown to you, embedded themselves in your subconscious mind.

-Majority of your thoughts today are directed by your core beliefs from your past.
-The content of your thoughts and degree of happiness, fulfillment and success equal to now you believe about yourself.
+A majority of your thoughts today are directed by your core beliefs from your past.
+The content of your thoughts and degree of happiness, fulfillment, and success equal to now you believe about yourself.

 Thought is the Direct Result of Your Mind Algorithms